jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (3) The registered person first mentioned in subsection (1) of this section may, at any time, apply in writing to the Commissioner for any branch or division separately registered under subsection (2) of this section to cease to be so registered, and the Commissioner shall cancel that separate registration with effect from the last day of the taxable period of the branch or division during which that application was made, and any taxable activity carried on by that branch or division shall thereafter, to that extent, be deemed to be carried on by the registered person first mentioned in subsection (1) of this section.
 (4) The Commissioner shall cancel the separate registration of any branch or division on the cancellation of the registration of the registered person first mentioned in subsection (1) of this section.
 (5) Where any branch or division separately registered pursuant to this section makes default in doing anything required to be done under this Act, the liability for the doing of that thing shall revert to the registered person first mentioned in subsection (1) of this section.
-(6) Notwithstanding the forgoing provisions of this section, for the purposes of sections 15, 15A, 19, and 19A of this Act this section shall be deemed not to have applied, and any placement or direction made pursuant to the said sections 15, 15A, 19, and 19A in respect of the registered person first mentioned in subsection (1) of this section shall, for the purposes of this Act, apply equally to each branch or division separately registered pursuant to this section.
+(6) Notwithstanding the forgoing provisions of this section, for the purposes of sections 15 to 15E, 19, and 19A of this Act this section shall be deemed not to have applied, and any placement or direction made pursuant to the said sections 15 to 15E, 19, and 19A in respect of the registered person first mentioned in subsection (1) of this section shall, for the purposes of this Act, apply equally to each branch or division separately registered pursuant to this section.

 ### 56B Branches and divisions in relation to certain imported services
 (1) This section applies to a supply of services that is treated by section 8(4B) as being made in New Zealand.